Reflection (Brian Eno album)

-Reflection is the twenty-eighth studio album by English musician Brian Eno, released on 1 January 2017 on Warp Records.
+Reflection is the twenty-seventh studio album by Brian Eno, released on 1 January 2017 on Warp Records.
 It is a piece of generative ambient music produced by Eno, which plays indefinitely via an app, modulating its output at different times of the day.
 A pre-recorded version of the album is available on CD and vinyl, which runs for 54 minutes.
 Digital streaming versions of the album update on a seasonal basis.
-It was nominated for the 2017 Grammy Award for Best New Age Album.
+It was nominated for the 2017 Grammy Award for Best New Age Album and was released to a positive acclaim by critics.

 Background

 Reflection was released as part of Eno's series of ambient albums.
 Its structure is similar to that of Thursday Afternoon (1985), an earlier album of his that consists of a single track that runs for 60 minutes in length.
 Reflection has a length of 54 minutes.
 Eno decided on its title as the piece "makes [him] think back.
 It makes me think things over.
 It seems to create a psychological space that encourages internal conversation.
 And external ones actually—people seem to enjoy it as the background to their conversations".
 He considers the work the most sophisticated of all his ambient releases, and that the physical editions are a mere static excerpt of the "full" piece contained in the iOS app.